'Super commutes': Southern California seeing surge in people whose round trip to work is at least 3 hours

 Those numbers include trips by car and public transportation.

-Neighboring Orange County saw a 29-percent bump in "super commuters."
+Neighboring Orange County saw a 29-percent spike in super commuters.
 In Riverside County, the number of super commuters rose 31 percent.

 'Super commutes': Southern California seeing surge in people whose round trip to work is at least 3 hours